Area of Interest Selection#

 Note

-he available vector formats are: [.shp, .geojson, .gpkg, .kml].
+Available vector formats include: [.shp, .geojson, .gpkg, .kml].
 Once selected, the module will transform its original coordinate system into EPSG:4326.

 Remember that if the module you are using is doing the computation in GEE, a new feature collection asset will be created and stored in you GEE root folder using the name of the provided file prefixed by aoi_.